magnitov/pentad/README.md

 * doi: [10.1101/2020.05.18.101261](https://doi.org/10.1101/2020.05.18.101261)

 ## Support
-In case you have any questions or need some advice, please contact us via email: mikhail.magnitov@phystech.edu (Mikhail Magnitov) or azatgk@yandex.ru (Azat Garaev).
+In case you have any questions about the data or need some advice, please contact us via email: mikhail.magnitov@phystech.edu (Mikhail Magnitov) or azatgk@yandex.ru (Azat Garaev).